Search

 • Flip the turnips, reduce the flame to low, and season with a pinch of salt.

 • Add the soy sauce and cook for 30-40 seconds.
-Lift the garlic from the bottom of the pan into the sauce with a wooden spoon or tongs.
+Lift the garlic from the bottom of the pan and put it into the sauce with a wooden spoon or tongs.
 Toss with tongs so everything is mixed, and the turnips are coated in the sauce.

 • Serve and enjoy!